 Since the beginning of the school year, I’ve been working on slowly introducing the memorization of math facts to my son.
 This week we’ve been focusing on learning the numbers that add up to ten.
 I thought I’d share with you the making 10 activities we’ve done this week, including a free game I created!

 We started off by using manipulatives to show how we make ten, and what better manipulatives are there than Goldfish, right?
 I truly speak my son’s love language when I use food as math manipulatives. 🙂

 One of the foundations of our math program, Singapore Math, is getting kids to think of numbers in terms of whole and parts.
 So I started by counting out 10 goldfish and placing them in our “whole” box.

-I had my son count them and then tell me the whole or total amount of goldfish we had.
+I had my son count them and then tell me the whole or total amount of goldfish.
 Then, we wrote the number “10” in our whole box and moved all the goldfish into one of the “part” boxes.
 We wrote a number sentence to represent our picture: 10 goldfish in one box plus 0 goldfish in another box equals 10 goldfish in all– 10+0=10.

 Next, we moved one fish from the top “part” into the bottom “part” and again wrote a number sentence to represent our picture.
 I love this as a visual because kids can see that they still have 10 total goldfish.
 They haven’t taken away or added any, they’ve simply just shown it in a different way.